Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 ### Azure Resource Group task - Exposes deployment outputs as Task variables

-Azure Resource Manager templates allow defining "outputs" which need to be returned after an Azure deployment.
-We have now enhanced our inbuilt VSTS Azure RG deploy task to expose the "output" JSON section of the deployment object as task output parameter with name: "<Task Reference name>.DeploymentOutputs".
-Users can further parse the JSON object and access the individual output values which can be consumed in subsequent tasks of the release environment.
+Azure Resource Manager templates allow defining “outputs” which need to be returned after an Azure deployment.
+We have now enhanced our inbuilt VSTS Azure RG deploy task to expose the “output” JSON section of the deployment object as task output parameter with name: “<Task Reference name>.DeploymentOutputs”.
+You can further parse the JSON object and access the individual output values which can be consumed in subsequent tasks of the release environment.

 <img src="_img/09_15_14.png"; alt="Deployment outputs" style="border:1px solid Silver; display: block; margin: auto;" />

 ### Improved Deployment Groups UI

-Continuing our journey of refreshing the Build and Release experiences, we have now re-imagined our deployment groups pages to make it a more clean and intuitive experience.
+Continuing our journey of refreshing the **Build** and **Release** experiences, we have now re-imagined our deployment groups pages to make it a more clean and intuitive experience.
 From the landing page you can view the health of the targets in the deployment group.
 You can also manage security for an individual deployment group, or set default permissions across deployment groups.

 <img src="_img/09_15_22.png"; alt="Deployment groups UI" style="border:1px solid Silver; display: block; margin: auto;" />

-For a target within a deployment group, you can view a summary, recent deployments, and the target's capabilities.
+For a target within a deployment group, you can view a summary, recent deployments, and the target’s capabilities.
 You can set tags on the target, and control what is run on each target.
 We will be adding filter support for deployment groups in upcoming releases.

 <img src="_img/09_15_23.png"; alt="Deployment groups UI tags" style="border:1px solid Silver; display: block; margin: auto;" />